atadataco/dagster-snowflake-local-quickstart/README.md

 ### Running it locally

-First, you can go ahead and install your Dagster repository as a Python package.
+First, you can install your Dagster repository as a Python package.
 By using the `--editable` flag, pip will install your repository in ["editable mode"](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs) so that as you develop, local code changes will automatically apply.
 Check out [Dagster Installation](https://docs.dagster.io/getting-started/install) for more information.

 ```bash
 pip install -e ".[dev]"